Alone in the Dark (1982 film): Plot

 Psychiatrist Dan Potter is appointed on the staff of Dr. Leo Bain's experimental psychiatric hospital, known as the Haven, in New Jersey.
-His predecessor, Dr. Merton, has taken a new position in Philadelphia.
+His predecessor, Dr. Henry Merton, has taken a new position in Philadelphia.
 Dan, his wife Nell, and their daughter Lyla, move into a rural home in the area.
 At Haven, Dr. Bain uses lenient security methods, except with the third-floor patients, whom he keeps contained with an electric security door.
-Among them are former POW Frank Hawkes, pyromaniac evangelist Byron "Preacher" Sutcliff, obese child molester Ronald Elster, and a shy serial killer John "the Bleeder" Skagg, who refuses to show his face.
+Among them are former POW Frank Hawkes, pyromaniac evangelist Byron "Preacher" Sutcliff, obese child molester Ronald Elster, and a shy serial killer John "the Bleeder" Skaggs, who refuses to show his face.
 Angered by Dr. Merton's departure, the third-floor patients irrationally blame Dan, believing he has murdered Merton and taken his place.
 The four men make plans to kill Dan, and retrieve his address from Dr. Bain's office.

-Dan's younger sister, Toni, who has recently suffered a nervous breakdown, arrives to visit.
+Dan's younger sister, Toni Potter, who has recently suffered a nervous breakdown, arrives to visit.
 Dan, Nell, and Toni go to a local rock club, while Lyla is left with babysitter Bunky.
 A regional power outage occurs.
-The security system at Haven fails, and the four men on the third floor escape, killing security guard Ray in the process, before killing another doctor and stealing his car.
+The security system at Haven fails, and the four men on the third floor escape, killing security guard Ray Curtis in the process, before killing employee Dr. Barkin and stealing his car.
 They stop by a local strip mall that is being looted during the blackout and arm themselves with weapons from a sporting goods store.
-They leave Skagg behind after he kills an innocent bystander.
+They leave Skaggs behind after he kills an innocent bystander.

 The next morning, Preacher arrives at the Potter residence, pretending to be delivering a telegram, but Dan is not home.
 While Lyla is at school, Nell accompanies Toni to a nuclear power protest, where the women are arrested.
 Lyla arrives home from school and finds Ronald in the house, claiming to be a babysitter.
 After Nell phones Dan from jail explaining what has happened, Dan calls Bunky, who goes to check on Lyla.
 She finds Lyla asleep in her room, and invites her boyfriend Billy there to have sex.
 Preacher kills Billy by dragging him beneath the bed and stabbing him, while Ronald strangles Bunky.
 Lyla later awakens unharmed, but Ronald has vanished.
-Dan arrives home with Nell, Toni, and Tom, a fellow protester Nell and Toni met in jail, whom Toni is attracted to.
-They find police at the house, and Detective Barnett interviewing Lyla about the missing Bunky and Billy.
+Dan arrives home with Nell, Toni, and Tom Smith, a fellow protester Nell and Toni met in jail, whom Toni is attracted to.
+They find police at the house, and Detective John Barnett interviewing Lyla about the missing Bunky and Billy.
 Lyla explains that a man named Ronald babysat her; Dan recognizes him as one of the Haven patients.